"

 (36) \begin{equation*} R = \int_{W_0-W_f}^{W_0} \frac{V_{\infty} \, dW}{c_b \, P_{\rm bp}} \end{equation*}

 where W_1 = W_0 - W_f.
 The physical meaning of this integral is also related to the area under the fuel flow curve.
-Again, as a special case, P_{\rm bp} and c_b are assumed to be constant, then the flight range for a given fuel weight would just be
+Again, as a special case, if P_{\rm bp} and c_b are assumed to be constant, then the flight range for a given fuel weight would be

 (37) \begin{equation*} R = \frac{V_{\infty} \, W_f}{c_b \, P_{\rm bp} } \end{equation*}

-Reserve Fuel – Why is it needed?
+Reserve fuel – why is it needed?

 The need for reserve fuel must always be considered when estimating flight range.
 For example, the flight crew may reach a final destination to find air traffic delays or bad weather preventing landings.
 The aircraft may also need to enter a holding pattern or divert to an alternative airport.
 For this reason, reserve fuel is always required.
-The FAA regulations (FARs) mandate that aircraft carry extra reserve fuel.
-For VFR (visual flight rules) conditions, the aircraft must carry 30 minutes of reserve fuel over and above what is estimated for the planned flight, and for IFR (instrument flight rules), the FAA requirement is to have 45 minutes of reserve fuel.
+The FAA regulations (FARs) mandate that all aircraft carry extra reserve fuel.
+For VFR (visual flight rules) conditions, the aircraft must carry 30 minutes of reserve fuel over and above what is estimated for the planned flight, and for IFR (instrument flight rules) conditions, the FAA requirement is to have 45 minutes of reserve fuel.

 Breguet Equations